-SAMHSA’s Awareness Day 2019: "Suicide Prevention: Strategies That Work" event will take place on Monday, May 6, 2019, at 3 p.m.
-EDT.
+SAMHSA’s Awareness Day 2019 event, “Suicide Prevention: Strategies That Work,” took place on May 6.

 The event served as a launch for activities being held across the country throughout the month.
 States, tribes, territories, and communities across the nation are encouraged to host events and activities around children’s mental health throughout the month of May.

 - Showcase evidence-based best practices in the field of children’s mental health;